Kate Middleton Pregnancy Update: Royal Arriving Sooner Than Thought, Diet Duchess Is Following For Sickness

-Kate Middleton has caused ongoing excitement over the past month ever since Kensington Palace reps announced that the Duchess is expecting she and Prince William’s third mini-royal.
+Kate Middleton has caused ongoing excitement over the past month ever since Kensington Palace reps announced that the Duchess is expecting her third mini-royal.
 Despite the announcement, Middleton has been unable to celebrate the happy news seeing as she has been so unwell with severe morning sickness.

 Kate has experienced the debilitating condition with all three of her pregnancies.
 Kate’s mother, Carole, and her sister Pippa have been caring for the royal while she deals with the condition that causes constant and violent vomiting.